Noggin (brand): Blocks on other channels

 Blocks based on Noggin have aired on other channels.
 TV Land aired a one-night Noggin special on April 26, 1999.
 Spanning two hours, the special featured reruns of The Electric Company, along with animated shorts featuring the Noggin logo.
 Noggin shows were also occasionally seen on the main Nickelodeon channel.
 On June 6, 1999, Nickelodeon ran the first episode of Noggin's Phred on Your Head Show.

 On March 27, 2000, Nickelodeon introduced a half-hour block of Noggin shows that aired every weekday morning until June 2001.
 The block was originally titled "Noggins Up" and became "Noggin on Nickelodeon" during its second year on the air.
-It showcased one tween-oriented program every weekday, including A Walk In Your Shoes and On the Team.
+It showcased one preteen-aimed program every weekday, including A Walk In Your Shoes and On the Team.
 The block attracted thousands of visitors to the Noggin.com site.
 Nickelodeon revived the block for a single day on April 7, 2003.
 Following the block's removal, premiere episodes of Noggin series were often simulcast on Nickelodeon and Noggin.

 The Noggin name was used for an otherwise unrelated programming block on Nick Jr. UK from May 2004 until September 2005.
 It ran for two hours every night and included reruns of older British television series for children.
-On January 30, 2006, Noggin was launched as a block on TMF in the United Kingdom, this time in the style of the US Noggin.
+On January 30, 2006, Noggin was launched as a block on TMF in the United Kingdom, this time in the manner of the US Noggin.
 It ran every weekday from 7 a.m. to 9 a.m.
 Noggin continued for a short time on TMF's successor, VIVA, until March 2010.

 From May 2021 to March 2022, the Nick Jr. Channel aired an hour-long block of programming from the Noggin streaming service every Friday.
 The block, titled "Noggin Hour", featured shows such as Noggin Knows and Kinderwood, as well as the acquired series Hey Duggee and JoJo & Gran Gran.
-Since July 30, 2021, Noggin interstitials played during commercial breaks, and a purple screen bug reading "On Noggin" was shown toward the beginning of each show.
+Since July 30, 2021, Noggin interstitials played during commercial breaks, and a purple screen bug reading "On Noggin" was shown toward the beginning of each program.